Most Australian Households Miss These Bill Traps Before Prices Reset in January

 If a contract is still active, changing providers may involve exit fees.
 Knowing this upfront avoids surprises.

-6) Check payment method conditions
+6) Review payment method conditions

 Some plans include discounts for direct debit or on-time payment.
 A failed payment or expired card can quietly remove these benefits.

-7) Compare your plan with your actual usage
+7) Compare your plan with actual usage

-What to do if you spot a potential issue
+What to do if something looks off

-1. Check the provider’s plan details and current offers
+1. Check your provider’s current plan details

 2. Contact customer service to confirm upcoming pricing